-The main panel receives an input from the Arjay PMC card installed in the level probe junction box.
-Through a site calibration, the unit displays the oil depth and provides proportional outputs and relay controls.
+The main panel receives an input from the Arjay PMC card installed in the sensing probe junction box.
+Through a site calibration, the unit displays the % water in oil as well as the capacitance value in picofarads (pF) and provides proportional outputs and relay controls.

-The monitoring system is comprised of one main control panel, the PMC card at the Probe and the level probe.
+The monitoring system is comprised of one main control panel, the PMC card at the probe and the sensing probe.